rafael-as-martins/grouper-api/README.md

 # Grouper REST API

+# REST PATTERN
+ This API was made based on HATEOAS REST Pattern.

 # Deploy
  Execute build.sh script on the grouper-api directory, after the execution you should have an up and running REST API available on port 8080